 7 The large scale of our sample allows us to pinpoint views that others cannot, giving us an inside look on public opinion and experiences.

 Our team of survey methodologists and pollsters stand behind our data because of three core principles:

-Scale and Diversity: During the 3 million survey conversations we have each day, we talk to people from a broad range of demographic groups—doctors under 30, construction workers in Maine or Asian American retirees.
+Scale and Diversity: During the millions of survey conversations we have each day, we talk to people from a broad range of demographic groups—doctors under 30, construction workers in Maine or Asian American retirees.
 We have respondents from every:

 Known Sampling: Unlike some, we don’t take personal information from our respondents—we ask for it.
 We collect demographic information on all our respondents, which provides important context for our results.
 It also allows for more sophisticated weighting of our data, making it even more accurate.

 Our SurveyMonkey research team runs surveys every day on politics, sports, current events, the media, and whatever else piques our curiosity.
 We surveyed more than 1 million voters over the course of 2016, and we haven’t really slowed down since—though we have modified our methodology slightly.
 This page is a resource for anyone interested in our current sample design, questionnaire, weighting methodology, and data availability—read on!